Commissioner: Gail McEwan

 ANALYSIS OF THE EVIDENCE AND ARGUMENT

-(32) I am required to determine on a balance of probabilities whether the dismissal of Madalane was fair.
-Madalane confirmed that there were no procedural challenges in this dismissal.
-The procedure followed by the employer aligns with the provisions of Schedule 8 – Code of Good Conduct: Dismissals of the LRA.
-Consequently the dismissal is found to be fair on procedural grounds.
+(28) There are no procedural challenges in this dismissal and the procedure followed by the employer aligns with the provisions of Schedule 8 - Code of Good Practice: Dismissals of the LRA and the hence the dismissal of Booyse is found to be fair on procedural Grounds.